Solar+ Storage Integrated Energy Management Demonstration in a Supportive Housing Facility

 Affordability

-This project will reduce peak energy demand by integrating PV generation with battery energy storage to shift building and community loads.
-The reduction of peak energy use will lower consumer's energy bill.
+This project will reduce peak energy demand by using battery energy storage to shift building and community loads.
+By lowering peak energy consumption, the project aims to enhance energy affordability through reduced utility costs for the facility.

 Greater Reliability